In this article, we’ll discuss useful tips and tricks to solve Syllogism Questions for various competitive Bank and Government exams.

 Now as per the last statement which says that all pens are cats, we get

 This is the total representation of the statements.
-Now the conclusion needs to be analyzed one by one.
+Now the conclusion needs to be analysed one by one.

 For the first conclusion, it is seen that the circle dogs is engulfed inside the circle cats.
 Thus the conclusion “all dogs are cats” is true.

 In this way, the questions related to syllogism can be easily solved.
-The only thing that is important is to practice different variations of syllogism related questions so as to gradually build up the confidence.
+The only thing that is important is to practice different variations of syllogism related questions and various bank exam questions so as to build up the confidence gradually.

 Candidates willing to strengthen their command over this concept can solve more questions based on this topic at the Syllogism Questions page and apprehend the type of questions which may be asked and analyse their preparation.